McDonald's Heavy Franchised Business Model In A Nutshell

 With this heavy-franchised model, McDonald's can achieve stable revenue with lower costs and risks, ensuring long-term profitability and success.

-See also Sustainable Business Model Examples
+See also BYD Business Model

 Frequently Asked Questions